ayushigeorge/100-days-of-dsa-orless/questions.md

 # Day 95
 Number of OCCURENCE
 Given a sorted array Arr of size N and a number X, you need to find the number of occurrences of X in Arr.

+#Day 96
+ Repeated Substring Pattern
+Given a string s, check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.